Sanica-19/apb_based_uart_controller_with_fifo_architecture/README.md

 The top-level module integrates all functional blocks into a unified architecture.
 It coordinates communication between the APB interface, baud generator, UART transmitter, UART receiver, and FIFO buffers to enable complete end-to-end serial data transfer and functional verification.

- ## **Verification**

- The design was verified through dedicated testbenches for:

-APB Slave
-Baud Generator
-FIFO
-UART TX
-UART RX
-Top-Level Integration

-Waveforms were analyzed using GTKWave.

 ## Verification Summary

 The implemented design was functionally verified through simulation to ensure reliable communication across all integrated modules.
 The validation process included: